The Wizard of Oz

 Presented by MAAS with Jenny Kee & Linda Jackson

-This special event screening will feature a video introduction from Australian fashion pioneers Jenny Kee and Linda Jackson – who have chosen to present their cinematic favourites The Wizard of Oz and Performance in honour of their immersive new exhibition at Museum of Applied Arts & Sciences (MAAS).
+This special event screening has been programmed by Australian fashion pioneers Jenny Kee and Linda Jackson – who have chosen to present their cinematic favourites The Wizard of Oz and Performance in honour of their immersive new exhibition at Museum of Applied Arts & Sciences (MAAS).

 Open until March 2020, Jenny Kee and Linda Jackson: Step Into Paradise is the first in-depth survey that captures the dynamic energy of Linda and Jenny’s creative partnership.
 It draws on more than four decades of one of the most influential pairings in the history of Australian fashion, examining the influences, inspirations and the compelling stories behind their work.

-Please note: Gift Passes and Golden Age Film Club discounts are not redeemable for this one-off session.
+Please note: Jenny Kee and Linda Jackson will not be in attendance at this screening.
+Gift Passes and Golden Age Film Club discounts are not redeemable for this one-off session.